cherkavi/cheat-sheet/openshift.md

 # Set a readiness probe to try to open a TCP socket on 3306
 oc set probe rc/mysql --readiness --open-tcp=3306
 ```
+*Readiness probe* will stop after first positive check
+*Liveness probe* will be executed again and again (period) during container lifetime

 ### current ip address
 ```